szhou12/PopTenProject/README.md

 - Step 4: Wait for 2-3 hours to have a reasonably large dataset
 - Step 5: Check if your dataset is in /util folder
 - Step 6: If it is, change the directory to $PopTenProject/searchres/ and find 'main_algorithm.py'
-- Step 7: Open 'main_algorithm.py' in Python editor and find 'TWEETS_PATH' and replace its assigned value wity your twitter_data filename
+- Step 7: Open 'main_algorithm.py' in Python editor, find 'TWEETS_PATH' and replace its assigned value with your twitter_data filename

 ### DIY: Set up the cutoff for keywords
 **If you want to decide what keywords will be used to filter tweets, you can follow the steps shown below:**